-The Bookmobile is for everyone - children and adults.
-All Bookmobile cardholders have full library privileges.
-To reserve books for delivery at your Bookmobile stop, contact Stephanie Ligenza, Bookmobile Librarian, at 402-613-8546 or email.
+The bookmobile is for everyone - children and adults.
+All bookmobile cardholders have full library privileges.
+To reserve books for delivery at your bookmobile stop, contact Stephanie Ligenza, Bookmobile Services Technician, at 402-613-8546 or email.

 In the summer of 1967 Win Jacobsen, the city librarian (1961-1979), was hiring staff for this new library service.
 He chose Karen Hake, a young lady fresh out of high school, to work as the "Bookmobile Librarian."
 Karen Hake retired in 2017 after 50 years of service as the Bookmobile Librarian.

 A light-green bread-box shaped vehicle served until the spring of 1990, when a new blue and white bus-size vehicle, manufactured by the Thomas Built Bus Company of High Point, North Carolina, was delivered to the library.
 The old Gerstenslager had gone through two engines and the odometer showed 300,000 miles traveled in over 20 years of service.

 In March of 2002, the County Board of Supervisors voted to place the issue of bookmobile and walk-in library service on the May primary election ballot.
 Following a campaign by county residents who advocated library and bookmobile funding, the voters at the primary election cast 83% of their votes in favor of a levy to continue paying for bookmobile and walk-in library service.

 A new "Freightliner" bookmobile was ordered and received just in time to be in the city's Sesquicentennial Parade on Sunday, July 1st, 2006.
 This new, but shorter, vehicle replaced the Thomas Built bus-size bookmobile that was in use for nearly 15 years.